bitovi/academy/src/react/1-setting-up-your-environment.md

 ## The React Stack

 In its simplest form React is just a library.
-When developing real world applications, React is best used in combination with several other technologies.
+When developing real-world applications, React is best used in combination with several other technologies.
 Let's take a look at some of these below:

 - **[Babel](https://babeljs.io/)** - Babel is a JavaScript transpiler which allows developers to use the latest language features in a backwards compatible way.
 Specifically, React relies on Babel to transpile JSX (the syntax used to define components) into executable JavaScript code.
 - **[Webpack](https://webpack.js.org/)** - Webpack lets developers bundle their React components and apps into small, easily-servable bundles which are downloaded and run when the page loads.
 Additionally, Webpack can be configured for live-reloading during development.
 - **[Jest](https://jestjs.io/)** - Jest is [the most popular](https://www.npmtrends.com/ava-vs-jasmine-vs-jest-vs-mocha-vs-qunit) JavaScript testing library.
 It is built by the people behind React and can be used to test React components very easily.

 Besides the three highlighted above, there are many other technologies which can make developing in React a better experience.
-While it is possible to configure a codebase which integrates all of them together, the React team provide a tool to to do this for you.
+While it is possible to configure a codebase which integrates all of them together, the React team provide a tool to do this for you.
 It is called [Create React App](https://github.com/facebook/create-react-app).

 ## Create React App